 The polarium area has numerous penguins and an extended pool for the sea lions.

-Feeding time for the sea lions involves plenty of large sea mammals jumping about, trying various tricks to cadge extra fish, and ensuring a free shower for visitors daring (or foolish) enough to stand too close.
+Feeding time for the sea lions involves plenty of large sea mammals jumping about, trying various tricks to cadge extra fish, and ensuring a free shower for visitors foolish enough to stand too close.

 Get there early if you want a good spot.